 Research with children, adolescents, and adults.
 We conduct psychological research on people’s understanding of disasters and disaster-related emotions.
 We consider the psychological development along the whole life course, with a specific focus on children and adolescents.
 The quality of our research is guaranteed by our strong psychological and methodological competences.

-Training (patent pending) with children, adolescents, and adults.
+Training (patented) with children, adolescents, and adults.
 The HEMOT® project is testing the efficacy of interventions aimed at developing people’s understanding of disasters and disaster-related emotions.
 As follow, there is a brief description of the main current HEMOT® projects.

 1) PrEmT project.
 The PrEmT project (Prevenzione Emotiva e Terremoti nella scuola primaria – Emotional Prevention and Earthquakes in primary school) is the first pilot project of HEMOT®, devoted to children and earthquakes.
 The objectives of the PrEmT project are twofold.